 Pretty cool that food has the ability to provoke total-recall of some of the amazing weirdness of life!

-Since we’ve adopted a bit more of a plant based diet at our place, we’ve been trying to figure out how to make our favorite foods without most of the the meat.
+Since we’ve been focusing on eating a more plant based diet these past couple of years, we’ve been trying to figure out how to make our favorite foods without most of the the meat.

-Another awesome option is to cook this split pea soup slow and low while you’re at work.
+Another option is to cook this split pea soup slow and low while you’re at work.
 Dinner can be waiting for you when you walk through the door.
+There’s nothing like a hearty and comforting soup on a cold winter evening to welcome you home!

-To make a crock pot split pea soup, simply add all the ingredients to the crock pot or slow cooker.
-Cover and cook on low heat 8 to 10 hrs – or on high heat 6 to 7 hours, until the peas are tender.
+To make a slow cooker or crock pot split pea soup, simply add all the ingredients to the pot, cover and cook on low for 6-8 hours, or on high for 4-5 hours, until the peas are tender.

 Easy and delicious.
 And Easy.